MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/agent-dashboard.md

 ## Agent hourly details drill down view

 The Agent hourly details drill-down view provides more granular insight into the hour-by-hour breakdown of key conversation metrics within the contact center.
 The metrics for Session summary, Session details, Consult/Monitor, and Availability are the same as in the day-by-day view, ensuring that supervisors can consistently analyze their contact center operation regardless of duration granularity.
-To view the drill down, select any single metric value on the desired day, then select **Hourly details**.
+To view the drill-down page, select any single metric value on the desired day, then select **Hourly details**.

 > [!div class="mx-imgBorder"]